tmdvl/tmdvl.github.io/index.md

 ### Welcome!

 The Mana Drain Vintage League is a 10 player, 9-week competition.
 Players play each other competitor once, cutting to a top four playoff.
-Decklists are set in 3-week trimesters, rotating through the season.
+Decklists are set for 3-week trimesters, rotating at the end of each trimester throughout the season.

 The players for the inaugural season are: